Why the fiddle leaf fig plant is an Instagrammer’s dream

 After the third month, start fertilizing your plant regularly.
 Once these steps are completed, it’s time to put that patience into practice.
 It may take up to a year to see your plant really start producing growth but having a brand new fiddle leaf fig plant that you grew entirely on your own will be well worth the wait.

 Re-potting a fiddle leaf fig plant

 The fiddle leaf fig plant belongs to the genus “Ficus” and most Ficus plants have root systems that are very aggressive.
 This is why the fiddle leaf should be repotted once a year, increasing the pot size every time until the plant reaches the size you desire.
 Once you have the plant in a large-sized container, you should rake off a few inches of soil and replace it with new potting soil every year.

 Possible fiddle leaf fig issues

-Brown spots on your fiddle leaf fig?
+Are you seeing brown spots on your fiddle leaf fig?
 When leaves get brown spots, this may signify that you’re not providing the plant with sufficient water or you’re overwatering it.

 Your fiddle leaf fig plant could also encounter leaf spot diseases, so consider asking a plant expert to perform a disease analysis if your plant has spots.
 Spider mites can be active on the fiddle leaf fig and may feed on young leaves.